hrushik98/virtual-tryon-chatbot/README.md

 # Virtual Try-On Chatbot

+## NOTE: For sample images to test out with, please check the 'Assets' folder

 This project is a **Virtual Try-On Chatbot** built using **FastAPI** that allows users to upload images of a person and a garment via WhatsApp.
 The bot processes the images and provides a virtual try-on experience by combining the two images and returning the result.
 The project integrates various services such as **Twilio**, **OpenAI**, **GitHub**, and a **Virtual Try-On API** to achieve its functionality.

 ## Features